-But what are the best cities for young professionals for work-life balance?
+Clearly, work-life balance is a priority across the board for young professionals.
+But what are the best cities for work-life balance?
 We scored hundreds of U.S. cities across 10 criteria to find out.
-In this report, we cover:

 Methodology: How We Ranked the Cities